 Nearly one in five people aged 55 or over have no private pension savings, but it’s never too late to start setting some money aside for retirement.

-According to research by Unbiased.co.uk, 17% of people aged 55 or older admit they have no pension other than the State Pension, which currently pays out a maximum of £9,110 a year.
+According to research by Unbiased.co.uk, the website which matches people to financial advisors, 17% of those aged 55 or older admit they have no pension other than the State Pension, which currently pays out a maximum of £9,339 a year.
 Despite this lack of pension provision, nearly half of those questioned said that they were hoping for a retirement income of at least £20,000 a year, with 61% hoping for at least £10,000.